-All information collected about you for this trial will be subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 for health and care research and will be kept strictly confidential.
+All information collected about your relative/friend/patient for this trial will be subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 for health and care research and will be kept strictly confidential.
 Data collected in the UK for the VITDALIZE UK Trial by the NCC or UK hospitals is the exclusive property of the NCC.
-The NCC will be using information from your medical records in order to undertake this trial and will act as the data processor and data controller.
-This means that the NCC are responsible for looking after your information and using it properly.
-The NCC and the NHS will keep identifiable information about you for at least 25 years after the trial has finished to allow the results of the trial to be verified if needed.
+The NCC will be using information from your relative/friend/patient medical records in order to undertake this trial and will act as the data processor and data controller.
+This means that the NCC are responsible for looking after your relative's/friend's/patient's information and using it properly.
+The NCC and the NHS will keep identifiable information about your relative/friend/patient for at least 25 years after the trial has finished to allow the results of the trial to be verified if needed.

 All information collected by the NCC will be securely stored in the VITDALIZE UK Trial Office at the University of Birmingham on paper and electronically, and will only be accessible by authorised personnel.
-The only people in the University of Birmingham who will have access to information that identifies you will be people who manage the trial or audit the data collection process.
+The only people in the University of Birmingham who will have access to information that identifies your relative/friend/patient will be people who manage the trial or audit the data collection process.
 There is an open-access VITDALIZE UK Trial website www.birmingham.ac.uk/vitdalizeuk that contains information about the trial.
-No identifiable information about you will be available on this website.
+No identifiable information about your relative/friend/patient will be available on this website.

-The NHS will use your name and contact details to contact you about the research trial and make sure that relevant information about the trial is recorded for your care, and to oversee the quality of the trial.
+The NHS will use your relative's/friend's/patient's name and contact details to contact you and/ or your relative/friend/patient about the research trial and make sure that relevant information about the trial is recorded for your friend's/relative's/patient's care, and to oversee the quality of the trial.
 With your permission, a copy of your signed consent form will also be sent to the University of Birmingham as the NCC in the UK for this trial.

-At the VITDALIZE UK Trial Office, you will be identified by a unique trial number.
-In routine communication between your hospital and the VITDALIZE UK Trial Office, you will be identified by trial number, initials and date of birth.
+At the VITDALIZE UK Trial Office, a unique trial number will identify your relative/friend/patient.
+In routine communication between your friend's/relative's/patient's hospital and the VITDALIZE UK Trial Office, your relative/friend/patient will be identified by trial number, initials and date of birth.
 Data may be provided to the VITDALIZE UK Trial Office on paper or electronically.

-By taking part in the trial, you will be agreeing to allow research staff from the VITDALIZE UK Trial Office to look at the trial records, including your medical records.
-It may be necessary to allow authorised personnel from government regulatory agencies (e.g. Medicines and Healthcare Products Regulatory Agency (MHRA), the Sponsor, the NCC and/or NHS bodies to have access to your medical and research records.
+By taking part in the trial, you will be agreeing to allow research staff from the VITDALIZE UK Trial Office to look at your relative's/friend's/patient's trial records, including your relative's/friend's/patient's medical records.
+It may be necessary to allow authorised personnel from government regulatory agencies (e.g. Medicines and Healthcare Products Regulatory Agency (MHRA), the Sponsor, the NCC and/or NHS bodies to have access to your friend's/relative's/patient's medical and research records.
 This is to ensure that the trial is being conducted to the highest possible standards.

 The data collected for all participants in the VITDALIZE UK Trial will be used by the Sponsor (Medical University of Graz) and international collaborators in the European Union (EU) in compliance with the current data transfer regulations.
-The data transferred will be pseudo-anonymised and comprise your trial number, age and sex.
+The data transferred will be pseudo-anonymised and comprise your relative's/friend's/patient's trial number, age and sex.